NNNIC/psgg-javascript-sample/README.md

 ## FILES

 _clean.bat -- delete files that are related with a state machine.
-_open-syn-g-gen.bat -- Execute StateGo.
+_open-statego.bat -- Execute StateGo.
 Note that it requires path for executing.
-_start-server.bat -- call http-server

 # SAMPLE